 Students must apply to be admitted to the degree program in Social Work.
-This application process begins in the fall semester of the sophomore year at Augsburg or in the summer months for junior transfer students.
-Each Social Work major must complete the application materials and be officially admitted to the Social Work program before beginning the first field placement in the junior year.
+This application process begins in the fall semester of the sophomore year at Augsburg or in the spring and summer months for junior transfer students.
+Each Social Work major must complete the application materials and be officially admitted to the Social Work program before beginning the junior year.
 Social Work majors must have a cumulative 2.50 GPA to apply to the program.
 Students who do not meet this minimum GPA standard will be given an opportunity to explain their GPA and may be considered for conditional admission.
-Admission to the program is required as a prerequisite for those 300 and 400 level courses restricted to Social Work majors only.
-After admission to the program, a cumulative 2.50 GPA is required (in the supporting courses, upper division courses, and overall) to remain in good program standing.
-Please contact the Social Work Department for details.
+Admission to the program is required as a prerequisite for the 300 and 400 level courses restricted to Social Work majors.